 HP Instant Ink Delivery Services refers to low-cost Ink cartridge replacement services that are available only on eligible printers in some country/region.
 The printer sends Ink level information to HP via an active Internet connection.

 How to know if the HP printer waiting for web services?

 HP printer waiting for web services is a common issue that may appear due to several known and unknown reasons but the common one is poor internet connectivity.
 Take a quick glance at error messages that indicates “HP printer stuck on waiting for web services”.

-- Server Connection error which means there is a problem while connecting to the server.
+- Server Connection error means there is a problem while connecting to the server.
 Click “retry” or OK to exit.

 - Unable to connect to web services.
 Confirm Internet access and try again.

-If you receive any of the above messages, resulting in the failure of HP printer connection with printing web services, you can try the following methods to resolve the issue.
+If you receive any of the above messages, resulting in the failure of the HP printer connection with printing web services, you can try the following methods to resolve the issue.